Maximum principle for viscosity solutions on Riemannian manifolds

-\begin {quote} {{\bf Abstract. } In this work we consider viscosity solutions to second order partial differential equations on Riemannian manifolds.
+\begin {quote} {{\bf Abstract. } In this paper we consider viscosity solutions to second order partial differential equations on Riemannian manifolds.
 We prove maximum principles for solutions to Dirichlet problem on a compact Riemannian manifold with boundary.
-Using a different method, we generalize maximum principles of Omori and Yau to a viscosity version. }
+Using a different method, we generalize maximum principles of Omori and Yau to a viscosity version.
+We also prove maximum principle for parabolic equations. }

 { {\it Key words}: viscosity solution, maximum principle, Riemannian manifold} \end{quote}